torvalds/linux/Documentation/filesystems/overlayfs.rst

   mount -t overlay overlay -olowerdir=/a\:lower\:\:dir /merged

-Since kernel version v6.5, directory names containing colons can also be provided as lower layer using the fsconfig syscall from new mount api:
+Since kernel version v6.8, directory names containing colons can also be configured as lower layer using the "lowerdir+" mount options and the fsconfig syscall from new mount api.
+For example:

-  fsconfig(fs_fd, FSCONFIG_SET_STRING, "lowerdir", "/a:lower::dir", 0);
+  fsconfig(fs_fd, FSCONFIG_SET_STRING, "lowerdir+", "/a:lower::dir", 0);

 In the latter case, colons in lower layer directory names will be escaped as an octal characters (\072) when displayed in /proc/self/mountinfo.